Pulitzer Prize winning author Taylor Branch, in Parting the Waters, writes:

 19 “There was a rich man who was dressed in purple and fine linen and lived in luxury every day.
 20 At his gate was laid a beggar named Lazarus, covered with sores 21 and longing to eat what fell from the rich man’s table.
 Even the dogs came and licked his sores.

 The rich man in this parable didn't go to hell because he was rich.
 He went to hell because he didn't notice the humanity of the man who was begging at his gate.

-Lazarus was a man, not a piece of garbage.
-Lazarus was more important than the rich man's Cadillacs.
+Lazarus was more important to God than the rich pastor's Cadillacs.